Classic Chocolate Chip Cookies

 - Preheat oven to 375°F. Line a sheet pan with parchment paper.

-- In the bowl of an electric mixer, beat the butter, sugar, brown sugar, and vanilla until light and creamy, 3-4 minutes.
+- In the bowl of an electric mixer, beat the butter, sugar, and brown sugar until light and creamy, 3-4 minutes.
 Stop to scrape down then bowl once or twice.

 - Add the flour, baking soda, and salt and mix until almost combined.
 Add the chocolate and mix briefly until incorporated.